jsmnwltrs/Sorting-Hat/README.md

 # Sorting Hat

 This project was to make a form that creates cards which prints data captured by an input field and a house randomizer.
-I also practiced using boostrap to style the page.
+The cards also have buttons to remove them.
+I practiced using boostrap to style the page.

 ## How to run this project
 * Use npm to install http-server in your terminal: